blockbridge/blockbridge-kb/guide/vmware/index.md

 iSCSI LUN Queue Depth
 ---------------------
-{% include gui.html app="VMware" content="Host -> Configure -> Storage / Storage Adapters -> iSCSI Software Adapter -> Advanced Options: MaxCommands"%}

-The iSCSI **MaxCommands** parameter exposed to the vSphere GUI is referred to as **LunQDepth** from esxcli.
-Though they have different names, both control the same internal setting.
-We refer to the parameter as LunQDepth in this section, but changing MaxCommands has the same effect.

-The LunQDepth parameter controls the number of concurrent I/O operations that ESXi can issue on a single iSCSI session before queuing occurs in the host.
+The iSCSI **LunQDepth** parameter controls the number of concurrent I/O operations that ESXi can issue on a single iSCSI session before queuing occurs in the host.
 We recommend that you increase LunQDepth to 192 for a Blockbridge LUN.
 The default value of LunQDepth is 128.

 The risk of setting this number too low is obvious: performance suffers because vSphere can't get enough work out into the LUN.
 There really isn't a practical